ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Supplier Quality/endpoint_get_supplier_quality.md

 # GET Supplier Quality Processes
 GET /suppliers/&lt;GUID&gt;/quality

 GET /suppliers/&lt;GUID&gt;/quality/&lt;GUID&gt;

-Returns a collection of   objects for a supplier with a given GUID \(all Quality Processes in which the Supplier is an affected object\).
+Returns a collection of  Quality Process objects for a supplier with a given GUID \(all Quality Processes in which the Supplier is an affected object\).

 If the endpoint is apprended with a valid GUID, it returns a specific Quality Process and the step information where the specified Supplier has been added as an affected object.